RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 ## Types of API operations

-The API can run operations on basic resources, such as multiple servers, services and related infrastructure.
+The API can run operations involving many resources (such as multiple servers, services and related infrastructure).
+Such operations include CREATE, UPDATE and DELETE operations on Subscriptions, Databases and other entities.
-As a result, these operations can take several minutes to complete.
+As a result, these operations can take several minutes to process and complete.

-Operations that modify resources, including CREATE, UPDATE and DELETE operations, can take time to process.
 The API asynchronously processes and provisions these operations to improve performance.
 The API responds to the request with a task identifier that you can use to track the progress of the request through the phases of the asynchronous operation.

-For operations that do not create or modify resources, such as GET operations, the API uses synchronous standard HTTP request-response.
+For operations that do not create or modify resources, such as most GET operations, the API uses standard synchronous HTTP request-response.

 ## Asynchronous operations